Wodie/p25link/README.md

 It use the v.24 port on Quantar/DIU 3000, a Cisco router 28xx and a Raspberry Pi.
 It use the same router setup as P25NX.

 # Current version features:
-- Voice talk groups 1 to 10.
+- Local voice talk groups 1 to 10.
 - P25Link network Voice talk groups 11 to 65534 (each TG is network selectable).
 - P25NX network Voice talk groups 10100 to 10599 (each TG is network selectable).
 - P25-MMDVM network Voice talk groups 11 to 65534 (each TG is network selectable).